vedanthshenoy/Cancer-classification/README.md

 Logistic regression is used because it gives best accuracy among the surveyed algorithms such as SVM,KNN.
 Make sure to checkout the wiki of this project.
 Pull requests are encouraged always.
-Feel free to contact me on vedantshenoy1@gmail.comfor any doubts and queries.
+Feel free to contact me on vedantshenoy1@gmail.com for any doubts and queries.